2ndQuadrant/pg_stat_plans/README.rst

 pg_stat_plans_queries view
 --------------------------

-A variant of the regular pg_stat_plans view that summarises the statistics at the query granularity.
+A variant of the regular pg_stat_plans view that summarizes the statistics at the query granularity.
 Regular expression query text normalization, with all of the attendant limitations is used.